SkillsWorkflow/Documentation/SkillsWorkflow/docs/integrations/eas-integration.md

   - clientstatus – 0 = Active, 1 = Inactive - Billing Client Status
   - clientcreatedate – Date client record was created in External Source. - N/a
   - clientmodifydate – Date of last change recorded for the client record in External Source - N/a

-<h3>Conclusion </h3>

-The contents of this document create the foundation for data and process communication methodology between Skills Workflow and Agency.
-The current known data and process transfers are contained in this document but more may be created as additional data and process needs are discovered.

 </TabItem>